CodeURJC-DAW-2019-20/webapp15/README.md

 Users and Teams.

-The user entity have a field with the favorite team
+The user entity have a field with the favourite team
 # Permissions of the users:
 Anonymous user: watch statics of the teams, tables and near matches.